-The Treasurer reports that the Authority had no difficulty meeting this requirement in 2012/13, nor are any difficulties envisaged for the current or future years.
+The Authority had no difficulty meeting this requirement in 2013/14, nor are any difficulties envisaged for the current or future years.
 This view takes into account current commitments, existing plans, and the proposals in this budget report.

 7. In respect of its external debt, it is recommended that the Authority approves the following authorised limits for its total external debt gross of investments for the next three financial years, and agrees the continuation of the previously agreed limit for the current year since no change to this is necessary.